The simple sign revealing you’ve ‘clicked’ with someone

 This suggests a person's response times are a powerful indication of how socially connected they are to someone else, in other words how quickly you reply to a person can be a sign of 'clicking' with someone.

-“We’ve all had the experience of clicking with some people but not others," explains graduate student and first author, Emma Templeton, from Dartmouth College.
+“We’ve all had the experience of clicking with some people but not others," explains one of the study's authors Emma Templeton, from Dartmouth College.

 "We wanted to see if something in people’s conversations reveals when they click.